-Start with the side of the board where the silkscreen is.
-All parts without an asterisk in the designator will be mounted on this side (see the picture on the next page).
-Wait to insert IC1 in the socket until you finished the assembly.
+- 1. Solder all of the parts without an asterisk on the side of the board where the silkscreen is. (see the picture on the next page).
+Wait to insert IC1 in the socket until you have finished the assembly.
 After all the parts on this side are soldered, please examine the board carefully for shorts, bad solder joints and correct placement.
 The LCD will cover them, so you will need to desolder it to fix errors, which takes extra time and effort.
-See the previous page for more information.

-Afterward, solder the parts with an asterisk (LCD, both Alps potentiometers, the BNC and USB connectors and the tact switches) on the opposite side.

-To attach the LCD, insert the header into the board first.
-Put the LCD on top of the header.
-Fix the LCD with the M2.5 screws and spacer bolts in place.
-Now, solder the header to the board and LCD.
-See the picture on next page for how it should look like when finished.

-After completing the assembly, insert IC1 into the socket.
+See the previous page for more information. - 2.
+Solder the parts with an asterisk (the LCD, both Alps potentiometers, the BNC and USB connectors, and the tact switches) on the opposite side. - 3 Attach the LCD: - a) Insert the header into the board. - b) Put the LCD on top of the header. - c) Fix the LCD with the M2.5 screws and spacer bolts in place. - d) Solder the header to the board and LCD.
+See the picture on next page for how it should look like when finished - 4.
+Insert IC1 into the socket.
 The notch on the chip must correspond with the silkscreen marking.